 An excellent question!
 We’ll list 3 that we think are some of the best equine slow feeders on the market.
 For a more in-depth study on some of the top hay feeders in the equine industry, read this great resource.

-Cutting hay waste to almost zero, the HF608SF horse slow feeder is one of Farmco’s most popular equine slow feeder models.
-The SF series can accommodate groups of up to 8-10 horses.
+Cutting hay waste to almost zero, the HF series horse slow feeder is one of Farmco’s most popular equine slow feeder models.
+The HF series can accommodate groups of up to 8-10 horses.
 At the same time, this model allows the feeding of entire large round or large square bales, drastically reducing labor.

 Using an efficient net panel design, the loading-to-feeding process is really simple – once the bale is loaded, the panels lay down against it so your horses can begin their meal.
 The net panel comes standard with 2-½” holes.

 What’s more, is that the hay is protected from the elements overhead with a 29-gauge metal roof.

 Below is an overview of what sets the HF series horse slow feeder apart from other feeders.

 The Texas Haynet is super simple to use and is also much more affordable and economical than the HF series.
 Manufactured from a knotted nylon mesh, this horse hay feeder is simply a net bag with a drawstring/cinch at one end.
 This allows the hay net to be used as a standalone feeder or to modify other feeders, such as hay rack feeders.

 What’s more, is that they are available in standard and heavy-gauge configurations.
 Netting hole sizes can also be selected, with 1.75”, 2.5”, and 3” options to choose from.